Advanced Pet Manners & CGN

-The Canine Good Neighbour test (CGN) is offered under the auspices of the Canadian Kennel Club and is open to all dogs, whether purebred or mixed breed.
+In this class, you can also prepare for the Canine Good Neighbour test (CGN), which is offered under the auspices of the Canadian Kennel Club and is open to all dogs, whether purebred or mixed breed.

 Pre-Requisites